yugabyte/docs/content/latest/contribute/_index.md

     weight: 2900
 ---

 We are big believers in open source.
-YugaByte DB is open-sourced under the Apache v2.0 license, which is very permissive.
-We love external contributions and fully welcome them!
+[YugaByte DB](https://github.com/YugaByte/yugabyte-db) is distributed under the Apache v2.0 license, which is very permissive open source license.
+We value external contributions and fully welcome them!
 We accept contributions as GitHub pull requests.
 This page contains everything you need to get you going quickly.

 ## Learn about the architecture